Home / Recipes / Dessert Recipes / Cookie Recipes / Gingerbread Cheesecake Cookies

 Pinch ground ginger

 • Bake one sheet at a time on the middle rack for 12-13 minutes, or until the tops are lightly domed, golden brown, and starting to crinkle.
-Remove and let rest on baking sheets for a few minutes, then transfer to wire racks (aff link) to cool completely.
+Remove and let rest on baking sheets for a few minutes, then transfer to wire racks to cool completely.

 • It's very important that the cookies cool completely so that the cheesecake filling has time to cool and set before serving.
 Enjoy!